top of page

 Both Argentium and sterling silver are alloys of silver and other metals, mainly copper.

-• Argentium contains 93.5% to 96% of pure silver compared to 92.5% in sterling silver.
+• Argentium contains 93.5%, 94% or 96% of pure silver compared to 92.5% in sterling silver.

 • Some of the copper content in Argentium was replaced by metalloid GERMANIUM, and that gives Argentium silver new valuable properties: